-What is the Ares?
+- What is the Ares in Valorant?

-Since it’s one of the two primary weapons in the gun that are meant to spam bullets, what you lose in accuracy you make up for in a cheap, full-force offensive weapon that can devastate a disorganized team.
+Since it’s one of the two primary weapons in the game that are meant to spam bullets, what you lose in accuracy you make up for in a cheap, full-force offensive weapon that can devastate a disorganized team.

 Being a weapon that relies more on its rate of fire than pure marksmanship, aiming down sights isn’t really necessary with the Ares.
 While it does provide a hint more accuracy when ADSing, this generally goes unnoticed beyond 15 meters.